SystemsApproach/private5g/cloud.rst

 .. _reading_ops:
 .. admonition:: Further Reading

-   `Edge Cloud Operations:: A Systems Approach
+   `Edge Cloud Operations: A Systems Approach
    <https://ops.systemsapproach.org>`__.
 June 2022.

 ..
 Should note (here or in Ch4 & 5) that you'll see "Mgmt/Orchestrator"